Trusted to care in Eye, Suffolk

 The residents on our dementia suite can enjoy their own dedicated garden, a space to enjoy and a place where they have their say on how they would like it to look.Read more

 Our people are chosen because of their passion, attitude, and caring nature.
-We have a multi-skilled team who have training and skills in more than one area of the business – this supports our caring culture; every individual is dedicated and will go above and beyond for residents and family members.
+We have a multi-skilled team who have training in more than one area.
+Every individual is dedicated and will go above and beyond for the residents.
 Relationships and communication are what we pride ourselves on at Hartismere Place.

 At Hartismere Place, we are there for families as well as residents.
 Our team do everything we can to support and reassure families.
 We understand seeing a loved one change can be difficult and heart-breaking, and we are here if you need a listening ear.